 Hospitals, clinics and health centers can serve their patients better, and provide effective treatment.
 Oversights in missing recalled drugs can cause huge issues, like the case of a blood pressure medication that was recalled, and patients were left in the dark or the diabetes drug that was the subject of a class-action.

-In 2019 alone, 16 recalls were issued for 50+ unathorized drugs because they caused a threat to the health of its users.
+20 recalls were issued for 50+ unathorized drugs because they caused a threat to the health of its users.

 Even prescription drugs can be unauthorized, generally coming to Canada via foreign producers.
 Male performance pills, slimming teas, eye solutions and acne creams are among the medicinens sold often in unauthorized retailers.

-2019 so far had 10 recalls for sartan medication, including Losartan, irbesartan and fibristal.
+10 recalls for sartan medication, including Losartan, irbesartan and fibristal.

 As these drugs are hard on kidney and liver function, many are recalled for containing greater than allowable limits of harmful effects.
 These recalls have resulted in multiple class actions stemming from harmful effects to its unaware users.

-We saw 7 recalls involving creams, gels and various sprays.
+7 recalls involving creams, gels and various sprays.